 Unlike tablets, you only have to think about it from time to time.
-Since there is someone else to remind you, it may be easier to remember than to take than tablets.
+Since someone else reminds you, it may be easier to remember than take pills.

 What’s wrong with having depot injections?

-- Nobody likes having to take injections, even though the pain is mild and doesn’t last long.
+- Nobody likes injections, even though the pain is mild and doesn’t last long.

 - It takes a long time to know the effect of changing the dose.
-If the dose is changed, you may not know what the effect of this change is for several weeks or months; it may take 4 or so injections for the change to come to an end.
+If the amount is changed, you may not know what the impact of this change is for several weeks or months; it may take four or so injections for the transition to come to an end.

 How are the injections given?

-- The first injection is usually a small dose of the medicine to check for side effects.
+- The first injection is usually a tiny dose of the medicine to check for side effects.

-- If there are no problems, about a week later, you can start regular injections with a higher dose.
+- If there are no problems, about a week later, you can start regular injections with a higher amount.

 - After each injection, the medicine will stay in your body for several weeks.